Young Alumni Find Niche in Fashion and Beauty

 The previous summer, she experienced the same challenge wrought by many of her peers: sending dozens of resumes and hearing nothing in return.
 Then one morning, after applying on the editorial job board, Ed2010.com, she got a call.
 Vogue was asking whether she’d be available to interview that afternoon.
 After hopping on an Amtrak train from Pennsylvania and nailing the meet and greet, she was introduced to new colleagues and a few famous brands she’d soon be working with on a regular basis: Giorgio Armani, Rosie Assoulin, Christian Dior, and Giambattista Valli, to name a few.

 Although this was her first job after college, Bedolla arrived at Condé Nast no novice to the responsibilities of a fast-paced working environment.
 During her undergraduate years studying communication at Manhattan, she worked in several high-profile fashion and editorial internships in New York City.
 She freelanced and interned at Domino, a publication she was introduced to through a connection of Thom Gencarelli, Ph.D., Communication department chair at Manhattan.
-In the classroom, Bedolla credits the College for helping her learn the techniques for pitching story ideas to a magazine.
+In the classroom, Bedolla credits the University for helping her learn the techniques for pitching story ideas to a magazine.

 Now, included in the many perks of her position at Vogue is the opportunity to get an advanced look at new works by her favorite designers.
 “It’s amazing to know that if there are 50 items in a collection, I will have seen all 50.
 I really feel like I’m contributing,” says Bedolla, who, in regards to her career, prefers to plan in the short-term — at least during Fashion Month.
 “The future could be tomorrow afternoon,” she jokes.
 “I’m not sure where I’ll be, but I love being at Vogue and learning about how a big company runs.”